Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-The concept of asset allocation is based on Nobel Prize winning portfolio theory developed by Harry Markowitz.
-The idea is that investors should put their money into distinct categories (or asset classes) that behave differently, so together, they can deliver optimal returns at certain levels of acceptable risk.
+The concept of asset allocation is based on Nobel Prize-winning portfolio theory developed by Harry Markowitz.
+The idea is that investors should put their money into distinct categories (or asset classes) that behave differently, so that together, they can deliver optimal returns at certain levels of acceptable risk.

 Since that time, this work, typically referenced as Modern Portfolio Theory (MPT) has served as a foundation for the design of investment products, services, and managed portfolios.